Peter Knight's Research on Glaciers

 At the same time, I continued to work on the problem of understanding basal ice formation at present day ice margins, especially at my longstanding field site in Greenland.

 In 2003 I was awarded a new grant from the Leverhulme Trust to further develop my basal ice work.
-The new project involves a combination of field and laboratory work starting with a visit to southern Iceland in summer 2003 and funding Debbie Knight to work as a postdoctoral research assistant in the low-temperature laboratory.
+The new project involved a combination of field and laboratory work starting with a visit to southern Iceland in summer 2003 and funding Debbie Knight to work as a postdoctoral research assistant in the low-temperature laboratory.
 First results of this work were presented in Brussels in 2004, and there is more information about this project here.
 Publications based on this work in the Low-temperature laboratory include:

 Knight, P.G. and Knight D.A.
 (2005) Laboratory observations of ice formation and debris entrainment by freezing turbid supercooled water.
 In Knight, P.G. (ed.)
 GLACIER SCIENCE AND ENVIRONMENTAL CHANGE (Blackwell, Oxford).